 … and so many more that I had no answers to.
 I consider myself a driven businessman professionally, so to have no answers readily at my fingertips was increasingly consuming me.

 I sought help from my amazing performance coach, Phil Towle, I tried increasing my meditation schedule, I took short 1-week vacations throughout the year, and I spent a great deal of time simply sitting on this thought in my head, but none of these were “clicking.”
 Something was missing.

 Looking back at 2020, I realize that this void of answers was the cause of my increased anxiety and agitation.
-I experimented with and theorized many ideas about the cause, such as: blaming COVID-19 and the lack of social life, disagreements with my girlfriend, work being all-consuming, and an inability to travel (one of my greatest loves).
+I experimented with and theorized many ideas about the cause, such as: blaming COVID-19 and the lack of social life, work being all-consuming, and an inability to travel (one of my greatest loves).
 None of these things were hitting the mark, so I kept seeking… and my anxieties kept increasing.